AbdurRehman212/Restaurant-Website/README.md

 # Savoria Restaurant Website

-A modern, responsive restaurant website built with React, TypeScript, and Tailwind CSS.
+A modern, responsive restaurant website built with React and Tailwind CSS.
 Features a beautiful user interface with smooth animations, comprehensive menu system, and professional design suitable for fine dining establishments.

 ## Features